 The argument that it is just meant to be a nonsensical funhouse dungeon is belied by the bullshit 3 pages of backstory, factory explanation and the boring factory interior.
 While it does indeed have an inner courtyard with a boiling hot chocolate river and another hothouse with the pygmy tribe, giant cocoa tree and huge mosquitoes worshipped as divine animals by said pygmies, these are little breaths of fresh air in a wasteland of dullness.
 Why go for the realistic approach?

 This seems like an appropriate time to to mention the secrets of the fucking steam-powered factory could have easily got Lucia a nation state of her own by producing, oh I don’t know, muskets instead of fucking chocolate but that would make too much sense stop fucking thinking this is just fun! fun! fun!

 The outside factory is done alright.
 Guards (2nd level guards?
 In Lotfp?
 Harsh) in towers keep watch, there is a random dice roll to determine any activity at the docks, the adventure takes into account that players might pose as dockworkers to get close to the factory and notes any weaponry or armour makes the groundkeeper Karl suspicious (he has the keys).
 Talking to Karl nets you such gems as:

 “She’s an incredible woman.
 Bit frightening, to be honest.
 I’ve never met a more driven person.
 She’s a tad eccentric though.
 Armed to the teeth, too.
 No one dares cross her.
-Don’t tell anyone I told you this, but I’ve heard rumour that she prefers the company of women.
+Don’t tell anyone I told you this, but I’ve heard rumor that she prefers the company of women.
 How un-Catholic of her, but it’s not my place to judge.”